-The medical profession classifies both conditions as neurodegenerative diseases, which is the term for conditions in which an individual’s brain or nerve cells gradually deteriorate.
+Medical professionals classify both conditions as neurodegenerative diseases — conditions in which a person’s brain or nerve cells gradually degrade.

-This article looks at the similarities and differences between Parkinson’s disease and Huntington’s disease and considers how both conditions compare with Alzheimer’s disease.
+This article looks at the similarities and differences between Parkinson’s disease and Huntington’s disease and considers how both compare with Alzheimer’s disease.